Sedation Dentistry for Children in Central Jersey

-Tender Smiles 4 Kids provides sedation dentistry in Freehold, North Brunswick, Edison, and Roselle.
-Call us today to learn more and schedule your appointment.
+The pediatric dentists at Tender Smiles 4 Kids provide sedation dentistry to patients in Freehold, Brunswick, Edison, Roselle and Ocean.
+Contact us today to learn more and schedule your appointment at one of our 5 New Jersey offices.

 Although today’s dentistry is nearly pain free, many children as well as adults are afraid of the dentist.
 Kids with dental phobias, along with those with certain special needs and those who are too young to fully understand their dental care, may benefit from pediatric sedation dentistry.
 It is also useful for those who need very lengthy or complex procedures.
 At Tender Smiles 4 Kids, we have special training in pediatric sedation dentistry.